Find Funding

 Eligibility of Faculty Supervisors

-• For all Arts & Science applications, all Faculty Supervisors must hold primary budgetary appointments in Arts & Science (St. George campus).
+• A primary budgetary appointee in Arts & Science (St. George campus), and

 A faculty member can be the supervisor on a maximum of 2 UTEA awards per year.